 - (a) In Forma Pauperis Motion.
 An applicant who seeks leave to proceed without prepayment of the filing fees must file a motion to proceed in forma pauperis on the court approved form (Pro Se or Prisoner) available on the Court's website. - (b) Prisoner Account Certificate.
-In the case of a prisoner, such motion must also include a certificate executed by an authorized officer of the appropriate penal institution stating: (1) the amount of money or securities currently on deposit to the prisoner's credit in any institutional account; (2) the average monthly deposits to the prisoner's account for the six-month period immediately preceding the filing of the action; and (3) the average monthly balance in the prisoner's account for the six-month period immediately preceding the filing of the action; and (3) the filing of the action.
+In the case of a prisoner, such motion must also include a certificate executed by an authorized officer of the appropriate penal institution stating: (1) the amount of money or securities currently on deposit to the prisoner's credit in any institutional account; (2) the average monthly deposits to the prisoner's account for the sixmonth period immediately preceding the filing of the action; and (3) the average monthly balance in the prisoner's account for the sixmonth period immediately preceding the filing of the action.